zglossip/javafest/README.md

 * To specify an optional height, add `-h <HEIGHT>`
 * To specify a custom picture (to say "flames"), add `-p <FILE_PATH>`
 * To invert image colors, add `-i`
+* To create a local copy of the image of the specified size, add `-c`
+    * NOTE: Inversion does not currently work with the copy

 ## History